-In everyday language, we often use the words “fear” and “anxiety” synonymously, along with “worry,” “nervous,” “stress,” and even “panic.”
-We could say something like, “I’m anxious about this test” or “I’m stressed about this test” or even “I’m panicking about this test” and yet still practically mean the same thing.
+In everyday language, we often use the words “fear” and “anxiety” synonymously.
+We also do this for words such as “worry,” “nervous,” “stress,” and even “panic.”
+We could say something like, “I’m anxious about this test”, “I’m stressed about this test” or even “I’m panicking about this test.”
+Yet, we still mean the same thing.

 Let’s start with stress.
 Stress is your body’s natural reaction to a challenge or a demand, and it can be both positive and negative.
-In positive stress, the brain becomes focused and alert, we can feel excited and energized, and we can act quickly and confidently.
-We typically do better work when we experience a manageable degree of short-term stress.
+In positive stress, the brain becomes focused and alert.
+As a result, we can feel excited and energized, and we can act fast and with confidence.
+We often do better work when we experience a manageable degree of short-term stress.

-Negative stress happens when the stressful event becomes overwhelming, lasts for a long period of time, or overlaps with other stressful events.
-Your body remains alert indefinitely, which has a number of negative effects such as forgetfulness, muscle pain and tension, headaches, fatigue, difficulty sleeping, stomach issues, sexual problems, weight change, and more.
+Negative stress happens when the stressful event becomes overwhelming.
+It may last for a long period or overlap with other stressful events.
+Your body remains alert indefinitely, which has many negative effects such as:

 Fear and Anxiety

 Fear is a natural and powerful response in which your brain and body react to the presence of danger.
-Your brain alerts your limbic system, which accelerates your breathing, heart rate, blood sugar, and perspiration.
-The rational part of your brain is muted and many of your internal resources are routed to your muscles and organs needed to protect yourself.
+Your brain alerts your limbic system.
+Once this occurs your breathing, heart rate, blood sugar, and perspiration speed up.
+The rational part of your brain is also muted.
+Many of your internal resources are routed to your muscles and organs needed to protect yourself as well.

 In short, your brain is activating the fight or flight response to try to save you.

 For your body, fear and anxiety are strongly interrelated.
 The primary difference between the two is the context you are experiencing.
-Fear relates to a known or understood threat, whereas anxiety follows from an unknown or perceived threat.
+Fear relates to a known or understood threat.
+But, anxiety follows from an unknown or perceived threat.

-Anxiety causes many of the same physiological responses as fear but without the immediate and identifiable threat for you to respond to.
-In other words, it is your body’s apprehension about what might be happening now or at some point in the future.
+Anxiety causes many of the same physiological responses as fear.
+But, without the immediate and identifiable threat for you to respond to.
+In other words, it is your body’s apprehension about what might be happening now or at some point later on.